Takaovi/BatchStealer/README.md

 A batch script for taking files and sending them trough a webhook

 * Made for educational and practice purposes.
 Not to be abused or used wrongly to harm others.
+    * Seriously, it's scummy to steal other's info and is illegal.

 # Future

-* More features might be coming, but seriously use this for educational purposes.
-It's scummy to steal other's info and is illegal.
+* More features might come when I am bored.
+* Pull requests are welcome!

 # Legal